Nine on a Ten Scale

-Nine on a Ten Scale is the debut solo album by American rock musician Sammy Hagar, released in May 1976 by Capitol Records.
-It was his first release after his departure from Montrose in 1975.
-It was announced in Billboard Magazine that Hagar was signed to Capitol Records in January of 1976.
-Nine on a Ten Scale was slated for a February 9th release date.
+Nine on a Ten Scale is the debut studio album by American musician and songwriter Sammy Hagar, released in May 1976 by Capitol Records.
+It was his first release as a solo artist after his departure from Montrose in 1975.
+It was announced in Billboard magazine that Hagar was signed to Capitol Records in January 1976.
+Nine on a Ten Scale was slated for a February 9 release date.

 The album sold poorly and was not successful.